Free Florida payroll tax

 We do all the hard work to set you up, starting at just $40 + $6 per employee.

 At the top of this page is a payroll calculator Florida employers can use to calculate employee paychecks and employer payroll taxes.
-And since data from the SBA suggests that approximately three million small business owners contribute to Florida’s economy, that’s a lot of employers that need to get the numbers right.
 In addition, below are resources to stay ahead of your state tax obligations.
+If you have a lot of hourly workers, you may prefer to use our Florida paycheck calculator instead.

 Fast facts about Florida payroll taxes